rooftop-media/ktty-tutorial/version1.0/tutorial.md

 The steps in this part will culminate in us displaying the text file on the screen, along with controls to move and type.

-Along the way, we’ll break the code into 6 code sections with comments, and add code to 5 of 6 sections.
+Along the way, we’ll break the code into 6 code sections with comments, and add some code to each section.
 <br/><br/><br/><br/>